-Fly Fishing for Arctic Grayling: Insects, Smaller fish and Shrews
+Fly Patterns for Arctic Grayling: Insects, Smaller fish and Shrews

-Arctic Grayling are primarily insectivores.
-They love their bugs.
+Arctic Grayling are primarily insectivores - they love their bugs.
 When fishing for them, try flies that are insect-like such as those that mimic the mayfly flies, black flies, caddis flies, and stone flies.
-Some common flies to try would be the Black Gnat, Royal Humpy, Sparkle Dun, X Caddis and the Bead Head Stonefly, to name but a few.
-If they are hungry, they will chase almost anything from which they can make a meal.
-Their first choice of food will be aquatic insects.
-They will strike surface flies that resemble non-aquatic insects such as bees and dragonflies try a deer hair Bee Fly or a Gibson's Dragon Fly.
-These are smaller fish usually less than 5 pounds.
-They fight like crazy, but the true beauty of fishing for them is their intelligence.
-If you are not having luck with insect flies switch to a mouse fly.
-They have been known to eat small invertebrates such as shrews and small mice.
+Some common flies to try would be the Black Gnat, Royal Humpy, Sparkle Dun, X Caddis, and the Bead Head Stonefly.
+If they are hungry, arctic grayling will chase almost anything from which they can make a meal.
+Their first choice of food will be aquatic insects but will strike surface flies that resemble non-aquatic insects such as bees and dragonflies so you might try a deer hair Bee Fly or a Gibson's Dragon Fly.
+If you are not having luck with insect flies switch to a mouse fly because they have been known to eat small invertebrates such as shrews and small mice.
 They will happily sip salmon eggs too.

-The salmon family, by nature, are opportunistic feeders.
+By nature, species in the salmon family are opportunistic feeders.
 The Arctic Grayling has developed a niche that allows it to compete effectively with larger fish such as Rainbow Trout, Dolly Varden and even Salmon.
 Think smaller flies.
-You can fish for these beauties almost anywhere there is a clear bottom creek.
-They are visual feeders so waters with high turbidity are not likely to hold them, though oddly you can sometimes find them in the turbid waters of the Tanana River.

 Where to Find the Beautiful Arctic Grayling

-The three places that you will not find these fish are on Kodiak Island, Along the Aleutian Island chain or in the far Southeast of Alaska's sounds and saltwater islands.
+You can fish for these beauties almost anywhere there is a clear bottom creek.
+They are visual feeders so waters with high turbidity are not likely to hold them although, oddly, you can sometimes find them in the turbid waters of the Tanana River.
+The three places that you will NOT find these fish are on Kodiak Island, along the Aleutian Island chain or in the far Southeast of Alaska's sounds and saltwater islands.
 Everywhere else that has clear waters and a gravel bottom stream is a likely candidate for Arctic Grayling.
 In the lower 48 states, they are mostly gone except for a few stocked lakes in California and Montana.
-Alaska is full of beautifully clear streams with nice gravel beds, and that is where you will find Grayling.
+Fortunately, Alaska is full of beautifully clear streams with nice gravel beds and that is where you will find Grayling.